getcarina/getcarina.com/_best-practices/container-technologies-orchestration-clusters.md

 - Flynn is in the intersection between traditional Platform-as-a-Service and specialized offerings such as stateful  applications.
 - Flocker is in the intersection between specialized offerings and container orchestration.

-Below is a discussion of notable open-source container orchestration engines and managers, along with a summary of what they each aim to achieve.
+Following is a discussion of notable open-source container orchestration engines and managers, along with a summary of what they each aim to achieve.
 This is a general introduction to those tools; before you adopt any of them, you should perform your own careful analysis of which option to choose given the use case you intend to fulfill and the scale at you wish to operate.

 ### Mesosphere’s “Marathon”